NFL at 100: Eagles upset Patriots, give Philly a special win

 And they are still going strong.

 The Patriots (8-1) and their 42-year-old quarterback are heading toward another AFC East title.
-They have just a one-game lead over Baltimore (7-2) for the top spot in the conference so they can’t afford a letdown against the Eagles.
+They have a one-game lead over Baltimore (7-2) for the top spot in the conference, so they can’t afford a letdown against the Eagles.

 PHILADELPHIA